Walterwalker/Focus/README.md

 Motivation of the project:

 I have really hard time in managing my day.
 I always feel that I waste time in some or the other way as I will be always the last gut to submit my assignments and meet deadlines, despite sitting before computer for long time.
+I have installed rescue time tracker and to my surprise I came to know that I spend most of the time on youtube or quora knowingly or unknowlingly.

 Tools and packages used:

+this project is built in python using time and selenium python packages.

+Selenium: A browser automation tool which I used to scrape my productivity score every hour calculated by rescuetime website. time package: Used for scheduling the script.
+browser: chrome.

+I am using it since two days and so far I can say that there is an improvement in my work time.